Vince Cable: Post-ministerial career

 Cable lost his seat, previously considered safe – with a majority of 12,140 – to the Conservative candidate Tania Mathias at the 2015 general election.
 Mathias won with a majority of 2,017 votes.
-Cable's elimination from Parliament, combined with the Liberal Democrats' collective defeat at the election, and the formation of a Conservative majority government obliged him to resign as Secretary of State for Business, Innovation and Skills, a position which he held for the majority of its existence.
-He had also enjoyed the longest tenure as President of the Board of Trade since that of Peter Thorneycroft, which ended in 1957.
+He had the longest tenure as President of the Board of Trade since that of Peter Thorneycroft, which ended in 1957.

 Return to parliament

 Cable announced on 18 April 2017 his intention to stand for his former seat of Twickenham at the snap general election.
 In May 2017, Cable urged Liberal Democrat supporters to vote tactically for Ealing Central and Acton Labour candidate Rupa Huq.
 At the election, he was successful in winning back his former seat, with a majority of 9,762 votes.

 In a cross-party effort shortly after the election, Cable along with former Labour Party Leader Ed Miliband and veteran Conservative MP Ken Clarke made a joint submission to Ofcom, opposing 21st Century Fox's takeover bid of Sky.

 Following Tim Farron's resignation as leader of the Liberal Democrats, Cable announced his candidacy in the subsequent leadership election.

 In July, he called for pro-EU MPs to support and "rally around" Chancellor Philip Hammond.